chaswiso/Portfolio/Test Plan.md

 ### Excluded

 ## Testing Strategy
-> Describe the overall approach to testing and perform multiple types of test procedures that give expected test outcomes.
+> Describe the overall approach to testing and multiple types of test procedures that give expected test outcomes.
 ### Unit Testing
 - work with developers and identify scenarios to arrange, act and assert
 ### API Testing